dan-koller/Java-Mockup-Banking-System/README.md

 ![Screenshot](img.png "Screenshot")

-A (terminal) mockup banking system where you can login to you account, deposit and transfer monetary units.
+A (terminal-based) mockup banking system where you can login to you account, deposit and transfer monetary units.
 The idea is originated from a Jetbrains Academy project on Java backend development.

 ## Get started
 You can download this repository and get started by running the Main class.
 Make sure you have the necessary requirements installed on your system (see "Used technologies" below).